avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/creating-files-and-directories.md

 ### touch

-The simplest way to create a file is via the `touch` command.
-Type `touch` followed by the name of the file you want to create.
+A quick and easy way to create a file is via the `touch` command.
+Simply type `touch` followed by the name of the file you want to create.
 For example:

 ```bash
 touch file1